Pyomo/mpi-sppy/doc/src/drivers.rst

 (that can be ``None``), a list of scenario names as ``all_scenario_names``, and ``cb_data``.
 Other arguments can be seen in the file ``mpisppy.utils.vanilla.py`` or in the the ``*_cylinders.py`` files that use it.
-Since all require the first four, in the examples, they are often collected into a tupe called ``beans`` so they can be passed to the constructor for every vanilla spoke.
+Since all require the first four, in the examples, they are often collected into a tuple called ``beans`` so they can be passed to the constructor for every vanilla spoke.

 Extending Examples